Emzzy241/Pig-Dice-Game/README.md

 ### Description
 _In this game there are two players: named: Player1, and player2 and each Player gets the chance to roll the die and the first person to get to 30 dice points and then hold the game becomes the winner_

+## ADDITIONAL INFO
+_This game was made in vanilla JavaScript only, along the line I might be updating my github repository to include a jQuery version of the game just to make it easier to developers who are used to the jQuery Library and not pure vanilla JavaScript...
+But as for now, enjoy the game in vanilla_

 ## Setup/Installation
 * _Open the directory._
 * _Click on the index.html file._
 _Note: the website is designed to run on a web browser just be sure you have one. _
 * _That's all the installation process you need to carry out.
 Have fun while working with this application.
 If you think its cool, be sure to give the application a thumbs up_

 ## Known Bugs
 _As at the launching of this Project there are zero bugs in it.
 But if you do find a bug in it, be sure to notify me via my various social media handles below_

 ## WEBSITE LINK
 https://emzzy241.github.io/Address-BOOK-2.0/

 ## License